Miss-Siba/Miss-Siba/README.md

-- 👋 Hi, I’m @Miss-Siba
+- 👋 Hi, I’m Sibabalwe Quma but you can call me Siba.
-- 👀 I’m interested in ...
+- 👀 I’m interested in all things innovation.
+I love solving problems and learning about new things daily.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning new programming languages i.e C and python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that aim to tackle unemployment and solve daily issues.
-- 📫 sibaquma@gmail.com
+- 📫 You can drop me an email on: sibaquma@gmail.com

 <!---
 Miss-Siba/Miss-Siba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.